AliBigdeli/Django-CBV-TodoApp/README.md

 python -m venv venv
 ```

-Make sure to install the dependencies of the project thought the requirements.txt file.
+Make sure to install the dependencies of the project through the requirements.txt file.
 ```bash
 pip install -r requirements.txt
 ```